AhmedMSalah87/Audiophile-Ecommerce/README.md

 ## 📦 Notes

-> This is a front-end demo project and does not include real payment processing or user authentication.
+> This is a front-end demo project and does not include real payment processing.

 ---